Sports ballroom dance. Ballroom dancing

 Samba

 Samba is a unique ballroom dance that came to us from Brazil.
-He owes his popularity among the Brazilian population to a small dance school of a dozen people who first began to perform it at traditional dance carnivals.
-Today they are performed both at ballroom dancing competitions, huge festivals and carnivals, and at ordinary dance floors.
+He owes his popularization among the Brazilian population to a small dance school of the dozen people who were the first to perform it at traditional dance carnivals.
+Today they are performed both at ballroom dancing competitions, huge festivals and carnivals, and on ordinary dance floors.

 Cha-cha-cha (Cha-cha-cha)

-A truly incendiary and colorful Cuban dance with a unique character.
-A rather funny name for the dance was given by the dancers themselves, since the sound made when they touched the floor during the dance was similar to “cha-cha-cha”.
-In any case, the dance is very beautiful, sensual and cheerful.
+Truly fiery and colorful Cuban dance with a unique character.
+The dancers themselves gave the dance a rather funny name, since the sound made when touching the floor during the dance was similar to “cha-cha-cha.”
+In any case, the dance is very beautiful, sensual and fun.

 Rumba

 Rumba is one of the most emotional ballroom dances.
-An incredible extravaganza of feelings and emotional nuances that does not leave indifferent either the audience or the dancers themselves.
-Passion and flame of ballroom dancing.
+An incredible extravaganza of feelings and emotional shades that leaves neither the audience nor the dancers indifferent.
+The passion and flame of ballroom dancing.

 Paso Doble

 The embodiment of struggle in dance.
-Paso Doble tells the audience about the struggle.
-She is everywhere: in life, in love, in work, in friendship and in dance...
-Paso Doble's Spanish roots give him even more aggressiveness, emotions and feelings.
+The Paso Doble tells the audience about the struggle.
+It is everywhere: in life, in love, in work, in friendship and in dance...
+The Spanish roots of the Paso Doble give it even more aggressiveness, emotions and feelings.

-One of the most popular varieties of swing, but with free movements, some will for imagination.
+One of the most popular types of swing, but with free movements and some freedom for imagination.
 The main difference between Jive can be considered the presence of especially dangerous choreographic throws.
-This dance is not for beginners, as it requires not only a good physical form and courage, but also great experience.
-The pleasure of dancing is received not only by partners, but also by the audience, because Jive is a storm of adrenaline and passion.
+This dance is not for beginners, as it requires not only good physical fitness and courage, but also vast experience.
+Not only the partners, but also the audience get pleasure from the dance, since Jive is a storm of adrenaline and passion.